 The higher the resolution of a digital image, the more detail it can display accurately.
 Digital images are created from a series of small square boxes of colours called pixels.
 Resolution is indicated by the number of pixels from which the image is created.
-For example, an image that is 3200×2600 pixels will be higher resolution than one that is 320×260 pixels.
+For example, an image that is 3200×2600 pixels will be a higher resolution than one that is 320×260 pixels.
 While resolution does not guarantee that a photograph or scanned image is good quality, it does generally affect the maximum print size.
 Generally, the resolution will be pre-determined by the camera or the scanner, depending on brand and quality.

 The maximum possible print size is partially determined by the resolution, but there are many other factors that affect print size as well.
 At 300 DPI, most digital images can be printed the size of the original, or sometimes up to twice that size.
-A top professional quality scanner can scan up to 1200PDI at full optical resolution.
+A top professional quality art scanner can scan up to 1200DPI at full optical resolution.

 When photographing artwork, the image size will vary based on the quality and focus of the camera and lens, the position and distance the camera was from the original.